mgczarnievicz/first-repo/README.md

-# first-repo
+# Learn Github and Markdown.
+Today we are learning Github and Markdow.
+In the afternoon we will do the computer setup.

-This is an example of a git repository.
+## This is a subtitle

+### Les Important title.